 ERP for Insurance Sector

-The majority of the largest insurance organizations have already embraced ERP systems to increase productivity through automation.
+The majority of the largest insurance organizations have already embraced ERP systems to increase productivity through automation and some have expanded their technological repertoire to include generative AI systems.
 They have also found it to be a useful management tool because it provides executives with a thorough understanding of the company.

 The insurance industry performs a variety of tasks, some of which are product management, client management, policy management, and claim management.
 Additionally, an ERP system would help insurance companies effectively streamline all of their activities.